Near Boaz in Richland County, Wisconsin — The American Midwest (Great Lakes)

 Marker series.
 This marker is included in the Wisconsin Historical Society marker series.

 Other nearby markers.
-At least 8 other markers are within 10 miles of Boaz Mastodon (a few steps from this marker); Richard M. Brewer (approx. 1.3 miles away); Ocooch Mountains (approx. 1.3 miles away); Wisconsin Purple Heart Memorial Highway (approx. 5˝ miles away); Ada James (approx. 5.8 miles away); Krouskop Park (approx. 5.8 miles away); Birthplace of GTE (approx. 5.8 miles away); The Little Rock (approx. 10 miles away).
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
+Boaz Mastodon (a few steps from this marker); Richard M. Brewer (approx. 1.3 miles away); Ocooch Mountains (approx. 1.3 miles away); Wisconsin Purple Heart Memorial Highway (approx. 5½ miles away); Ada James (approx. 5.8 miles away); Krouskop Park (approx. 5.8 miles away); Birthplace of GTE (approx. 5.8 miles away); The Little Rock (approx. 10 miles away).
 Touch for a list and map of all markers in Boaz.

 Categories. • Notable Events •

 Credits.
 This page was last revised on January 6, 2018.
 This page originally submitted on May 12, 2009, by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 991 times since then and 24 times this year.
+This page has been viewed 1,041 times since then.
 Photos: 1, 2, 3. submitted on May 12, 2009, by Keith L of Wisconsin Rapids, Wisconsin. • Bill Pfingsten was the editor who published this page.